cmnstmntmn/style-book/README.md

 ## Research

-1. there will be an interface that will parse the css file (with intact comments)
+1. there will be an interface that will parse the css file and it's associated source map file
 2. main issue, of how to parse colors / vars

 eg.